MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

    Determine the identity and access controls that are required for your endpoints.
 For example, consider whether you need native role-based access control (RBAC) or built-in support for your identity and access platform, for example, Microsoft Entra ID.

- - **What monitoring capabilities are supported by the platform?**
+ - **What monitoring capabilities does the platform support?**

    Determine the required monitoring capabilities for your endpoints.
 Depending on the platform, you might have only limited access to logs and metrics, which might limit your ability to audit activities or detect malfunctions.

  - **What are the performance requirements for the platform?**

-   Inference latency is a common concern and different platforms have different performance profiles.
+   Inference latency is a common concern, and different platforms have different performance profiles.
 Serverless and PaaS services that use a utility model can be affected by the noisy neighbor problem and often have no throughput guarantees.
 On the other hand, the same platforms might offer a self-hosted option that provides guaranteed throughput with a pre-purchasing model.
-You could also consider self-hosting on Kubernetes to get predictable latency behavior.
+You can also consider self-hosting on Kubernetes to get predictable latency behavior.

    Be aware of service limits and quotas that might affect your performance, like those for [Azure OpenAI](/azure/ai-services/openai/quotas-limits).
 Often these quotas and limits are aggressively set to meet capacity demands, so if your choice of platform doesn't provide the performance that you require, you might need to adopt strategies to spread the compute demand across instances.